ashleefv/ApplNumComp/README.md

   * to estimate parameters for mathematical models using optimization and data fitting tools,
   * to create publication quality figures

+## Reading Materials
+A full list of recommended and optional reading materials that complement the course lessons are available [here](https://github.com/ashleefv/ApplNumComp/blob/master/RecommendedReading.md)

 ## Lessons
 * [Git](https://github.com/ashleefv/ApplNumComp/blob/master/L1:%20Git%20for%20Version%20Control.md)
   * Downloading, installing, and using Git for version control